CutiePizza/binary_trees/README.md

     The node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.

 ###### Parent:
+    Any node except the root node has one edge upward to a node called parent.